MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/delete-a-flight-submission.md

 author: mcleanbyron
 ms.assetid: 1A69A388-B1CC-4D2C-886B-EA07E6E60252
 description: Use this method in the Windows Store submission API to delete an existing package flight submission.
-title: Delete a package flight submission using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Delete a package flight submission ms.author: mcleans ms.date: 02/08/2017 ms.topic: article